camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 ### Job

 The job is an implementation of `AbstractJob`.
-A job can be configured via optional [attributes]().
 By default the simple name of the job is mapped to BPMN task job type.
 Job types must be unique.
+The default job configuration can be overwritten with `AbstractJobAttribute` implementations, see [attributes] for more information.

 ```csharp
 public class SimpleJob : AbstractJob